RoryQo/Updating-Tech-and-Oil-Shock-Series/README.md

 Separate scripts (e.g., in MATLAB or R) take the constructed data and:

-- Estimate VAR models on productivity, hours, and inflation in order to identify **technology shocks** using Galí-style long-run restrictions.
+- Estimate VAR models on productivity, hours, and inflation in order to identify **technology shocks** using Galí-style long-run restrictions
 - Export **final shock series** on the extended sample

 The end result is a set of time series that can be merged with other datasets and used directly as **macro control variables**.